Major storm to bring feet of snow, heavy rain and possible tornadoes - KTVZ

 The blockbuster storm will begin in the West with heavy snow, gusty winds, and coastal flooding, then move eastward, threatening potential blizzard conditions in the Midwest and tornadoes in the South.

-“Extreme snowfall is likely across the Sierra and northern California ranges,” on Saturday the Weather Prediction Center said.
-Adding that, “prolific snowfall rates of 3 inches per hour are expected in the Sierra Nevada accumulating to more than 5 feet through Sunday in some areas.”

-More than a dozen western states are under winter weather alerts this weekend as the potent storm system moves across the region.
+Winter weather alerts are in place for more than 10 million people across nearly a dozen states from California to Minnesota Sunday.

-Snow will be measured in feet across the Sierras, Rockies, and Cascades.
-Heavy rain will also be notable up and down the West Coast, particularly in California, where flooding concerns exist through Sunday.
+Snow could top out at 1 to 2 feet in the Rockies, and 3 to 5 feet in the Sierras by the end of the weekend.
+Heavy rain will also be notable in the West, particularly in California, where flooding concerns exist through Sunday.

 An atmospheric river is a plume of moisture which streams in off the Pacific Ocean.
 Similar to a fire hose, it shoots moisture into one area for an extended period of time, resulting in very heavy rain or snow.